-According to a new report, production of the upcoming Apple Watch Series 7 has been delayed.
-The reason for this is said to be the "complicated design".
+Production of the upcoming Apple Watch Series 7 has been delayed, according to a new report, citing the "complicated design."

-A new Nikkei Asia report According to Apple, suppliers began small-scale production of the new smartwatch last week, with workers "encountering critical challenges in achieving satisfactory production performance."
+A new Nikkei Asia report According to Apple, suppliers began small-scale production of the new smartwatch last week, with employees "encountering critical challenges in achieving satisfactory production performance."
 The report states:

 Complex design causes quality problems